robjoh01/HalsteadComplexity/README.md

 ### Prerequisites

-Before running the program, you have to ensure that you have the correct operators for the language you are testing in `src/halstead.py`.
-The default operators included are for Python.
+Before running the program, you have to ensure that you have the correct operators for the language you are testing.
+You can do so in `src/halstead.py`.
+The default operators are set to Python.
+JavaScript is also included.

 #### Caveats